meteor/meteor/packages/logic-solver/README.md

 ## Variables

-A *variable name* may be any string except that it may not be empty, consist only of the characters `0` through `9`, or start with `-`.
-In addition, variable names that start with `$` are reserved for internal use.
+A variable name can be almost any String.
+You do not need to declare your variables before using them in formulas passed to `require` and `forbid`.
+A variable name must not be empty, consist of only the characters `0` through `9`, or start with `-`.
+Variable names that start with `$` are reserved for internal use.

-When you use a variable name with a particular Solver instance for the first time, a *variable number* is allocated, and the name and the number become synonymous for that Solver.
-You don't need to ever work with variable numbers to use Logic Solver, but there is always the option to replace variable names with variable numbers in formulas.
+When you pass a variable name to a Solver for the first time, a *variable number* is allocated, and that name and number become synonymous for that Solver instance.
+You don't need to know about variable numbers to use Logic Solver, but you can always use a variable number in place of a variable name in terms and formulas, in case that is useful.
+(It is useful internally, and would probably be useful if you were to wrap Logic Solver in another library.)
-This feature is partly for internal use by Logic Solver, but it could also be used by code that uses Logic Solver as a backend and wants to store variables as numbers while letting Logic Solver do the translation.
 Examples of Solver methods that may allocate new variables are `require`, `forbid`, `solveAssuming`, and `getVarNum`.

-If you want to add a free variable to a Solver, you can use `getVarNum` for this purpose.
-The variable will be allocated and will appear in solutions.
+If you want to add a free variable to a Solver but not require anything about it, you can use `getVarNum` to cause the variable to be allocated.
+It will then appear in solutions.

 #### Logic.Solver#getVarNum(variableName, [noCreate])

-Returns the variable number for a variable name, allocating one if this is the first time this Solver has seen `variableName`.
+Returns the variable number for a variable name, allocating a number if this is the first time this Solver has seen `variableName`.

 ###### Parameters